Sweet Cicely and Anise Root

 image of Sweet Cicely Woolly Sweet Cicely Anise Root Sweet Anise distribution map

-Occurs on rich wooded slopes, bottomland forests, banks of streams, and often in ravines.
+Both species occur on rich wooded slopes, bottomland forests, and banks of streams, and often in ravines.

 Title